NordicPlayground/ncs-nrf5340-xip-app/README.md

 };
 ```

-**Note:** Due to YOPAN-159 the QSPI peripheral must be ran with HFCLK192MCTRL=0, setting this to any other value may cause undefined operation of the device.
+**Note:** Due to YOPAN-159, the QSPI peripheral must be ran with ``HFCLK192MCTRL=0``.
+Setting this to any other value may cause undefined operation of the device.

-### Static partition manager:
+### Static partition manager setup

-A partition manager static configuration must be created which has 3 images of 2 slots each, the first slot is where the internal flash portion of the application will be, the second slot is for the network core update, and third slot is where the QSPI XIP porition of the application will be, these slots should be named "mcuboot_primary" and "mcuboot_secondary", "mcuboot_primary_1" and "mcuboot_secondary_1", "mcuboot_primary_2" and "mcuboot_secondary_2".
-An example static PM file is given:
+You must create a static configuration for the partition manager.
+This configuration must have 3 images of 2 slots each:

+* The first set of slots is for the internal flash portion of the application.
+  These slots should be named ``mcuboot_primary`` and ``mcuboot_secondary``.
+* The second set of slots is for the network core update.
+  These slots should be named ``mcuboot_primary_1`` and ``mcuboot_secondary_1``.
+* The third set of slots is for the QSPI XIP portion of the application.
+  These slots should be named ``mcuboot_primary_2`` and ``mcuboot_secondary_2``.

+The following snippet shows an example of the static configuration for the partition manager:

 ```
 app: